301-Project/gotta-eat-app/user_stories.md

 **DEV STORIES**

-o As the developer, we want to:
+As the developer, we want to:

 	o  Create a web application that helps users prepare meals o  Display at least three options for recipes returned for a user's search